The Fiction We Live

 The Fiction We Live is the second studio album by the American post-hardcore band From Autumn to Ashes.
-It was produced by Garth Richardson and released September 9, 2003, through Vagrant Records.
-Melanie Wills of One True Thing makes a guest appearance once again, contributing to the vocals on "Autumns Monologue."
+It was released in September 9, 2003 through Vagrant Records.
+Melanie Wills of One True Thing makes a guest appearance once again, contributing to the vocals on "Autumn's Monologue".
 This is the last album to feature Scott Gross and Mike Pilato.
 It peaked at number 73 on the US Billboard 200 charts.